 Leo lives in every navy blue or ash T-shirt with brown, beige, Tan, ivory, hands circled in solidarity, In every fiery speech during San Francisco strikes and Port Of Oakland shutdowns, in fights for health care, cradle To grave, in housing, library, post office and school struggles, In good fights against fracking and in the Occupy Movement …

-September 7, 2012
+Wanda’s Picks for September 2012

 With the storm approaching New Orleans, I spoke to Dwight Henry, co-star in the film, “Beasts of a Southern Wild,” currently in Bay Area theaters.
 I spoke to three men who are riding the storm out: Parnell Herbert, Angola 3 activist and playwright, Mwalimu Johnson, community organizer and prison abolitionist, and Malik Rahim, former Black Panther.

-June 3, 2012
+Wanda’s Picks for June 2012

 I would like to wish all the fathers a blessed and happy Fathers’ Day 2012.
 It is a hard time to be a parent of a youngster, not to mention an adolescent or youth.
 The challenges are great, in direct proportion to the rewards.
 I’d like to congratulate the young fathers who are stepping up and participating in their children’s lives, especially when society equates parenting with one’s largess or paycheck.

 The fundraiser at the College of Alameda on May 18 was a great success, thanks to Maria Labossiere, Colette Eloi, Carolyn Brandy, Michelle Jacques and the ASCOA representative.
 The Social Welfare Club raised $170 for Jean Ristil’s organization in Cite Soliel.

 ‘John Brown’s Truth: A Musically Improvised Opera’ by William Crossman